How We Store & Deliver British Food in the Philippine Climate

 How you can help your British groceries survive the heat

-• Bring parcels inside and open them as soon as possible after delivery.
+• Bring parcels inside quickly after delivery